Diquark Induced Short-Range Nucleon-Nucleon Correlations \& the EMC Effect: Conclusions

 The strength of the EMC effect in this model increases with increasing $A$ as any two nucleons in close enough proximity to sense the attractive $\rm SU(3)_C$ quark-quark potential will form a color anti-triplet.
 The EMC effect strength increase with $A$ has been measured \cite{Schmidt:2020kcl}.

-Diquark formation is proposed as the underlying QCD physics of nucleon-nucleon short-range correlations.
-Scalar $[ud]$ diquark formation is proposed to be the dominant QCD-level physics responsible for the short-range N-N correlation model explanation of the EMC effect in all nuclei.

-Isospin dependent N-N short-range correlation studies by the E12-11-112 experiment at Jefferson Lab are expected in the near future.
-The experiment is predicted to observe the number of $n-n$ (or $p-p$) SRC to $n-p$ SRC in $\rm A\!=\!3$ to fall within the range $0 \leq \frac{\mathcal{N}_{nn/pp}}{\mathcal{N}_{np}} \leq \frac{2}{5}$ if the diquark formation model is correct.
-The upper limit of $\frac{2}{5}$ is a hard cutoff for the diquark formation model; higher values rule the model out.
-The precise value of the ratio of neutron-proton to neutron-neutron or proton-proton SRC will be the first quantitative indication of the internal configuration of the valence quarks in $\rm A\!=\!3$ nucleons.
+Isospin dependent NN short-range correlation studies by the E12-11-112 experiment at Jefferson Lab have just been published \cite{Li:2022fhh}.
+The experiment observed the number of $p-p$ SRC (and assuming symmetry between ``mirror'' nuclei, the number of $n-n$ SRC) to $n-p$ SRC in $\rm A\!=\!3$ and they fell within the range $0 \leq \frac{\mathcal{N}_{nn/pp}}{\mathcal{N}_{np}} \leq \frac{2}{5}$ required for the diquark formation model to be correct.
+The upper limit of $\frac{2}{5}$ is a hard cutoff for the diquark formation model; higher values would have ruled the model out. \\